-It sounds silly typing this now, however, in the moment, my mind was feasting on my insecurities.
+It sounds silly typing this now; however, at the moment, my mind was feasting on my insecurities.

-I responded by telling myself it was only one night, I'd make it through okay, and feel proud of myself and enlivened by sunrise.
+I responded by telling myself it was only one night.
+I'd make it through okay, and feel proud of myself and animated by sunrise.

 In addition to learning the importance of a warm sleeping bag in the mountains, I've also learned there's not much to do at night.